-The Higher Learning Commission (HLC) is part of the North Central Association of Colleges and Schools, one of six regional institutional accreditors in the United States.
+The Higher Learning Commission (HLC) is one of six regional institutional accreditors in the United States.
 The HLC accredits and thereby grants membership to educational institutions in the North Central region: Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia, and Wyoming.
 The HLC is recognized by both the U.S. Department of Education and the Council on Higher Education Accreditation (CHEA).

 The HLC has designed the accreditation process to achieve its mission: Serving the common good by assuring and advancing the quality of higher education.